 ABOUT THE ARTIST

-I enjoy creating art in many mediums, but I fell in love with resin as an art medium.
-Many people assume when I say "resin art", that it's just a topcoat or layer of resin over other art or surface like a varnish.
+I enjoy creating art in many mediums.
+I initially worked with mainly acrylics, and then alcohol inks, and then added resin art.
+Many people assume when I say I create "resin art", that it's just a topcoat or layer of resin over other art or surface like a varnish.
 Resin is used for top-coating too, but the type of resin art I fell in love with, is not just top-coating.
 Resin art as I refer to it, is when you actually mix the coloured pigments into the epoxy resin, then create art with the pigmented resin.
 I love adding layers upon layers of pigmented resin to create a piece.
 The depth can be mesmerizing, and I love how a well done resin art piece can pull you in to stare at the layers of depth, that a camera never seems to be able to capture.

-Once I found this resin art form around 2015, I became obsessed and continued to learn with various resin techniques.
+I began experimenting with resin art around 2015, then I became obsessed and continued to learn with various resin techniques.
 Resin is full of numerous challenges, and learning curves, but I am passionate about experimenting with this medium.
 Sometimes I will utilize non-traditional painting techniques, combined with traditional techniques in my creative process, but mostly my quest is to continue to learn more ways to create with resin art.
 I cannot see myself tiring of the beauty and surprises that comes with the science of this art form.
 As an artist, I often like to push the limits in my art, and when I do, sometimes it's trouble (lol), and sometimes it allows me to produce the most incredible creations.
 It is an expensive medium to work with as well.
 I find that over and over again when creating with resin, there is always more to learn and more to push for in that next level.
-I love that about resin art.
-Though it's not my main passion, I also occasionally dabble in resin casting, which is another challenge using various other types of resin, in a different creative process.
+I also create various resin castings, which is another challenge using various other types of resins.

 Michele Donohue - Biography